Reviews of Appleseed (1985) and related work

 The 22nd century.
 A veteran who is still fighting in a devastating old war is suddenly recruited to become a part of the SWAT force in a utopian city.
 The key to her new workplace is that a large percentage of the population are infertile, hard-working, emotionally controlled, genetically engineered biological androids.
 Some people view these creations as a suitable replacement for humankind and want to give them reproductive powers.
 Terrorists strike.

 Mostly the same.
 Animated feature.
 Lots of mecha.
 All CGI, using cel-style filters for skin, traditional hair and various other baggage from mainstream 2D anime.
 Realism without filtering would have been greatly preferable.
-Compared to Shirō’s manga, this is still less profound, less funny, and worse at showing the changes in everyday life between the present and the setting.
+Compared to Shirō’s comic, this is still less profound, less funny, and worse at showing the changes in everyday life between the present and the setting.